tdhoffman/tdhoffman.github.io/notes/spatial-asymp.md

 ## Asymptotics for modeling areal data

-_These notes are a work in progress: I am transferring the jumble of thoughts from paper to a polished version here.
-The beginnings of the motivation and the final punchline have been written, mostly because I was communicating these ideas to colleagues and had portions of that text ready to go when I decided to write these notes up._

 In classical statistics, asymptotic properties of estimators (our prototype here will be consistency) are relatively straightforward to establish: take $n$, the number of samples, to infinity and study what happens to the statistic in question.
 However, in spatial settings, this task is not so straightforward.
 For a continuous spatial domain (e.g., assessing the performance of a kriging estimator), this limit is well-defined: we can think of the limit n -> infinity as filling in the domain with infinite points and approximating the true surface of a variable.